-- The PPP Flexibility Act automatically extended the Deferral Period - it now ends 16 months after the disbursement date of the loan, regardless of what may be stated in the Note.
+- The PPP Flexibility Act automatically extended the Deferral Period - it now ends 12 or 16 months after the disbursement date of the loan, regardless of what may be stated in the Note.
 Your lender may or may not ask you to sign a new Note with this revision.

 One of the most beneficial aspects of the PPP loan program is the opportunity to have 100% of the loan, and any accrued interest, forgiven.
 The outcome of the PPP forgiveness is that the borrower has received a TAX-FREE GRANT FROM THE SBA.

 Any amount of the loan that is not forgiven must be repaid by the borrower plus interest over an approximately 18 months period, if the loan was made before June 5, or approximately a four-year plus period if the loan was made after June 5.